Tirath-01/EV_market_segmentation_analysis/README.md

 # EV_market_segmentation_analysis
-Electric Vehicle Market Segmentation analysis:- he market segmentation approach aims at defining actionable, manageable, homogenous subgroups of individual customers to whom the marketers can target with a similar set of marketing strategies.
+Electric Vehicle Market Segmentation analysis:-
+The market segmentation approach aims at defining actionable, manageable, homogenous subgroups of individual customers to whom the marketers can target with a similar set of marketing strategies.
 In practice, there are two ways of segmenting the market-a-priori and post-hoc.
-An a-priori approach utilizes predefined characteristics such as age, gender, income, education, etc. to predefine the segments followed by profiling based on a host of measured variables (behavioral, psychographic or benefit).
+An a-priori approach utilizes predefined characteristics such as age, gender, income, education, etc. to predefine the segments followed by profiling based on a host of measured variables (behavioral, psychographic or benefit).
 In the post-hoc approach to segmentation on other hand, the segments are identified based on the relationship among the multiple measured variables.
 The commonality between both approaches lies in the fact that the measured variables determine the ‘segmentation theme’.
 The present study utilizes an a-priori approach to segmentation so as to divide the potential EV customers into sub-groups.It is argued that the blended approach of psychographic and socioeconomic attributes